anowell/today-puzzle/README.md

 In the solution, 8 piece shapes are denoted by letters A-H. X is a space not covered by the piece (i.e. the target date or outside the board).

-If you're just looking for solutions, [first_solutions.txt](first_solutions.txt) has one solution for each day of the year.
+If you're just looking for solutions:
+- [first_solutions.txt](first_solutions.txt) has one solution for each day of the year
+- [count_solutions.txt](count_solutions.txt) has the number of solutions for each day of the year

 ### Notes